 Data quality is essential

 Data quality is another important factor to keep in mind.
 Repositories are sparkly clean before any real data is entered, but once users begin to load and extract data for analysis, things can get messy.
 This can be overwhelming, even for those who have experience doing analytics.
-When a variety of different data types are introduced to the equation, which is commonplace nowadays, the process can become overbearing.
+When many different data types are introduced to the equation, which is commonplace nowadays, the process can become overbearing.

 Patience is a virtue

 Business intelligence projects can take up to two years or more to show impactful ROI, and for business stakeholders, waiting this long to see results can play a big role in why organizations abandon analytics after a short period.
 Once a project begins to veer off the road, it becomes difficult to steer it back in the direction it needs to go.

 There are too many instances where companies fall victim to catchy marketing pitches about how BI can act as the overnight savior to make all data valuable.
 While there are many excellent business intelligence tools on the market today for companies of all shapes and sizes, business users have to make proper use of them.
 More importantly, they have to know how to use them, otherwise the risk remains that team members will grow frustrated and revert back to doing things manually.
 When selecting the tool that best fits the needs of your company, it’s important to consult with IT professionals, but always think about the end-user.